jcqiao/Javascript_learning/interviews/React/React.md

 Components are the building blocks of React applications, representing reusable pieces of UI like buttons, inputs, or even entire pages.
 In React, a component is essentially a JavaScript function that returns JSX, a syntax similar to HTML but with JavaScript capabilities.
 Unlike static HTML, JSX allows you to embed dynamic values using curly braces.
 Components make it easy to break an application into smaller, manageable parts, promoting reusability and consistency.

+### JSX

+JSX stands for javascript xml, which looks like html but with javascript capabilities, representing the structure of UI.
+JSX is converted into Virtual DOM by React.createElement() calls.
+Since it has javascript capabilities, react can efficiently track changes in the VDOM and update only the necessary parts of the real DOM, improving performance.

 ### Key props

-The key prop in React is used to help React identify and differentiate components, especially when rendering lists.
-It provides a unique identifier for each component or element in a list, allowing React to efficiently track changes such as additions, removals, or reordering of items.
+The key prop is very important in Reconciliation phase, as it helps react identify and differentiate components efficiently especially in lists.
+It's a unique identifier such as id, allowing React to efficiently track changes such as additions, removals, or reordering of items.
 Ensure proper updates and avoid unnecessary re-renders.
+But using index is generally not a good choice because it can lead to performance issues and incorrect behavior, for example, when we insert a item on the top of list, it compare the new vdom with the old one, and found everything is different and then re-render everything.

 ### Why react uses classname instead of class